toolsfactory/Toolsfactory.Home.Adapters/src/Toolsfactory.Home.Adapters.Heating.Wolf.Host/Readme.md

 ### Installation on Linux

-- copy file `gasprices.service` to the `/etc/systemd/system/`folder
+- copy file `Gasprices.service` to the `/etc/systemd/system/`folder
-- start the service: `systemctl start gasprices`
+- start the service: `systemctl start Gasprices`
-- switch autostart for the service on: `systemctl enable gasprices`
+- switch autostart for the service on: `systemctl enable Gasprices`